-The parties are committed to fostering an organizational culture of respect throughout the school system (see Appendix II for the entire document).
+The parties are committed to fostering an organizational culture of respect throughout the school system (See Appendix II for the entire document).
 This culture is built on the belief that all employees are essential for the school system to attain equity and excellence for all students.
-To accomplish this, there must be a systemwide commitment to foster this organizational culture of respect and there must be accountability at all levels of the organization.
-The parties recognize that this collective bargaining relationship is essential to enhancing this culture.
+To accomplish this there must be a systemwide commitment to foster this organizational culture of respect and there must be accountability at all levels of the organization.
+The parties recognize this collective bargaining relationship is essential to enhance this culture.
 The organizational culture of respect is based on the following principles:

-- Trust in each other and the process - Use of collaborative and interest-based processes - Recognition of every employee's contributions - High expectations for all staff and students that are reasonable, clear, and transparent - Open, honest contributions without fear of retribution - Open and effective communication - Respect for various points of view - Civility in all our interactions - Team building and working together as teams to exhibit this behavior at all times.
+- Trust in each other and the process - Use of collaborative and interest-based processes - Recognition of every employee's contributions - High expectations for all staff and students that are reasonable, clear, and transparent - Open, honest contributions without fear of retribution - Open and effective communication - Respect for various points of view - Civility in all our interactions - Team building and working together as teams - Recognition and expectation that every employee has a right to a safe and healthy work environment and dignity at work

+The parties will work together to ensure all employees understand that in order to create this culture, everybody must take responsibility for their own behavior and follow these principles.
+Managers and supervisors must model this behavior, and all employees are expected to exhibit this behavior at all times.
 In addition, all employees, regardless of their position or bargaining unit affiliation, should be actively and fully engaged in the essential work of MCPS, and all employees should appreciate and benefit from the contributions made by their colleagues.

-The parties will work together to ensure that all employees understand that, in order to create this culture, everybody must take responsibility for their own behavior and follow these principles.
-Managers and supervisors must model this behavior, and all employees are expected

-One way to ensure that this culture exists throughout MCPS is through the full implementation of the Supporting Services Professional Growth System.
+One way to ensure this culture exists throughout MCPS is through the full implementation of the Supporting Services Professional Growth System.
 Professional development plans and employee recognition are important components of this system.
 In addition, all employees are expected to provide and receive feedback constructively and respectfully.
 There will be a commitment to resolving issues and problems at the lowest level possible without applying blame.